Do you have a family emergency plan?

 You can make a major mistake if you are running upstairs to find a child who is already downstairs.

 You need to ALL move to the designated location and then respond from there.
+Be aware of tornado alerts which are very useful whenever a tornado is in your location.

 It was Tuesday just after lunch on a hot day in August in Washington, DC.